What is Automatic Enrolment for Employees?

 Introduced in October 2012, automatic enrolment for employees is a government initiative, whereby every employer needs to contribute and automatically enrol eligible staff to a workplace pension scheme.
 Generally, employees also need to contribute to this scheme on which the government often provides tax relief.

-According to a report by The Pensions Regular 2019, 1.4 million employers are fulfilling their automatic enrolment duties that has yield 10 million employees to save in the workplace pension.
+According to a report by The Pensions Regular 2019, 1.4 million employers are fulfilling their automatic enrolment duties which has yielded 10 million employees to save in the workplace pension.

 Read on to find out!